SoftwareAG/c8y-docs/content/users-guide/enterprise-edition-bundle/ms-data-broker.md

 #### Data broker slow processing alert

 The data broker agent is pre-configured to monitor the rate at which events are being delivered to their destination.
 If events cannot be delivered fast enough, slow processing alarms will be raised.
-A slow processing alarm includes a connector id to help identify which destination tenant is affected.
+A slow processing alarm includes a connector ID to help identify which destination tenant is affected.

 ##### Queue backlog